JDilanchian/SnakeReinforcmentLearning/README.md

 # SnakeReinforcmentLearning
-Using Reinforcement Learning to teach AI to play Snake game
+Using Reinforcement Learning to teach AI to play Snake game.